Tourist Attractions in Vermont

 Hobo Railroad.
 Hop this vintage train for a 15-mile, conductor-narrated excursion through the scenic Vermont backcountry and along the beautiful Pemigewasset River.
 Lunch is available at an additional charge. www.hoborr.com

 Whales Tales Water Park.
 Cool off in the heart of the White Mountains while you enjoy the sites and sounds of the ocean at this family friendly water park.
-Visitors can surf in the wave pool, get a thrill on six water slides, play with the little ones in the kiddie splash pools, or float the day away on the lazy river.
+Visitors can surf in the wave pool, get a thrill on eleven water slides, play with the little ones in the kiddie splash pools, and Shipwreck Island or float the day away on the 1/4 mile lazy river.
 Click here. www.whalestalewaterpark.net

 Downtown St. Johnsbury.
 Stroll the streets of this historic town and enjoy great food, shopping, interesting museums, and beautiful architecture.
 Visitors can get their bearings on a walking tour.
 Just stop by the St. Johnsbury Welcome Center to pick up a map. www.discoverstjvt.com